sanyuered/WeChat-MiniProgram-WebAR/README.md

 [tracking.js](https://trackingjs.com/)

-The "tracking.js" is a JavaScript computer vision library.
+The "jsfeat" is a JavaScript computer vision library.

 [JSFeat](https://inspirit.github.io/jsfeat/)

-## Demo miniprogram

 The Demo includes color tracker, face tracker, image tracker and object tracker.
 There are two modes for each item.
 It includes 'taking a photo' and 'access a camera'.